The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

 The wedding was a success, with every room in the inn booked.

-So was the Roosevelt Inn Hotel Hell episode a success?
-Keep reading our update to learn what happened next and if the hotel is still open in 2023 and beyond.
+Keep reading our update to learn what happened next and if the hotel is still open in 2024 and beyond.

 The Roosevelt Inn Update - What Happened Next?

-So – was The Roosevelt Inn Hotel Hell episode a success?
 Let’s talk about what happened after Gordon Ramsay left Coeur d’Alene, Idaho.

 As of 2023, The Roosevelt Inn is still open and serving customers in Coeur d’Alene, Idaho.